Up your travel skin care routine with these long haul flight beauty essentials

 These are my favourite ear plugs in the world – and believe me, I have tried dozens.
 BA used to provide these in business class and they have changed to another model and brand, which personally does not suit me.
 Amazon to the rescue, as they say.

-I hope you find these suggestions useful for your next long haul flight.
+I hope you find my long haul flight beauty essentials useful for your next long haul flight.
 I have plenty of flight reviews you can enjoy!

 Until the next flight